keeplist-io/keeplist-TPIF/README.md

-# keeplist-TPIF
+# Decentralized Identity Verification Thesis
-Thesis and research on a decentralized identity verification platform, exploring the technological, ethical, and practical aspects of decentralized identity solutions.
+Welcome to the repository for Michael Deebs thesis on Decentralized Identity Verification.
+This research delves into the potential of decentralized identity solutions, focusing on their application within Keeplist and the broader landscape of digital identity management.
+It covers technical methodologies, architectural frameworks, and considerations around security, privacy, and user experience.